Oenpelli Python Fact File

 Diet

-What does the Oenpelli Python eat?
+What does an Oenpelli Python eat?

 Oenpelli pythons are carnivores which will feed on a range of small animals.
 Their diet includes rock rats, possums and other small mammals.
+This snake does not have a venom and instead must squeeze prey to crush it.

 These animals are ambush predators and will spend their time waiting until a prey animal approaches and they then quickly strike at it.